Sivok–Rangpo line

 Sivok-Rangpo Railway Line, a 44.96 km long broad gauge line connecting the Indian states of West Bengal (Sivok railway station on New Jalpaiguri–Alipurduar–Samuktala Road line near Siliguri in Darjeeling district) and Sikkim (Rangpo Railway Station in Pakyong District), is currently under construction.
 The railway line is strategically important for national security and socio-economic development, as the line will help troops and armaments move faster towards the Indo-Tibet border.

 In the second phase and third phase, this line will be extended eastward to Gangtok (capital of Sikkim) and then to the Nathu La pass (on Sikkim's eastern border with Tibet).
 A separate fork from Melli will be extended towards west to Dentam.

 Route

-Nearest junction towards the mainland India is at New Jalpaiguri, 30 km from Sevoke via Siliguri.
+Nearest big junction which connects to other parts of India New Jalpaiguri, 30 km from Sevoke via Siliguri.